tjresearch/research-aimee/README.md

 Run detectCVLib.py with the command:

-    python3.7 detectCVLib.py
+    python3.7 gaborFilter.py --image ./images/[image_name]

-This will output an image specified in the code with all the objects identified in it.
+This will output an image specified in the code with the texture and object boundaries labeled in white.

 ## Sample Output